The 20 Best Congenital Aplastic Anemia Doctors in The United States

 English

-Farid Boulad is a Pediatric Hematologist Oncology provider in New York, New York.
+Farid Boulad is a Pediatrics provider practicing medicine in New York, New York.
 Dr. Boulad is rated as an Elite provider by MediFind in the treatment of Congenital Aplastic Anemia.
-His top areas of expertise are Congenital Aplastic Anemia, Fanconi Anemia, Aplastic Anemia, Anemia, and Bone Marrow Transplant.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Congenital Aplastic Anemia, Fanconi Anemia, Aplastic Anemia, Anemia, and Bone Marrow Transplant.

 Elite in Congenital Aplastic Anemia